samfisherirl/scammer_payback/README.md

 He Livestreams, cropping to Yt videos.
 His biggest videos contain a set of events that are highly improbable, but seems to happen over and over in exactly the same way.

 I believe some of his interactions are genuine.
-There seems to be a template for a successful video on his channel, and thats talking to the Scammer and the Victim.
-Somehow, it magically happens.
+There seems to be a template for a successful video on his channel, and that involves talking to the Scammer and the Victim.
+Somehow, it always magically happens, there are never major hiccups.
+The victim always asks "how do you make money", and he gets to dunk on the victim with a promo for his channel.
+Then he cries about doing it for the people.

 ### Key Reasons for Skepticism: